 This was the three-minute thesis competition.
-Graduate students and postdocs would have just 180 seconds to boil their research down to its basics, with just one slide to illustrate their thesis.
+Graduate students and postdocs would have just three minutes to boil their research down to its basics, with just one slide to illustrate their thesis.

-On April 13 the 11 finalists in the first such competition at Yale made their elevator pitches before about 50 people in The Anlyan Center auditorium.
+On April 13 the 11 finalists in Yale’s first ever three-minute thesis competition made their elevator pitches before about 50 people in The Anlyan Center auditorium.
 Their research ranged from building artificial lungs, to the possibility of life elsewhere in the universe, to conservation issues in China, to the origins of the notion of corruption.

 “The skills you have perfected today will be very valuable going forward.
 Just being able to explain what you study to your parents, to your friends, to your taxi driver will help people understand the excitement and value of academic research,” said Lynn Cooley, Ph.D., dean of the Graduate School of Arts and Sciences, the C.N.H.
 Long Professor of Genetics, and professor of cell biology and of molecular, cellular, and developmental biology.

 Cooley led a panel of judges that included Eileen O’Connor, vice president for communications at Yale; Angelika Hofmann, who teaches a course in scientific writing for postdocs; and Kyle Gibson, a producer for ABC News Nightline and winner of several Emmy Awards.
 They ranked the students based on criteria including the clarity of their presentation, the accessibility of their language, and their stage presence.

 The first student on deck, Alexander Engler, who studies biomedical engineering, got right to the point.
 “I am here to tell you how we can grow you a new lung,” he said.